 4. Almost 1 in 3 Americans Have a Prime Membership

-The US Amazon Marketplace is a huge one, with over 95 million Americans claiming a Prime membership.
-They make up close to two-thirds of Amazon’s total US audience.
+The US Amazon Marketplace is a huge one, with over 148 million Americans claiming a Prime membership.
+They make up over two-thirds of Amazon’s total US audience.

 5. Millennials Are the Biggest Audience